pravega/pravega/documentation/src/docs/admin-guide/lts-sizing.md

 - _Stream retention policy used_: The retention configuration of our Streams is almost as important as the ingestion rate.
 That is, we can have a data high ingestion rate on Streams configured with frequent/small retention period/size, which would still keep the Long-Term Storage requirements low.
-- _Efficiency of serializers_: Pravega only understands about bytes, not events.
+- _Efficiency of serializers_: Pravega only understands bytes, not events.
 This means that applications writing and reading events from Pravega are required to provide serializers in order to convert events into bytes and the other way round.
 Depending on the type of data being stored and the serializer implementation, the write amplification of user events into bytes may be significant.